ruudud/devdns/README.md

 Binding port 53 on the host machine is optional, but will make it easier when configuring local resolving.

+The DNS server running in devdns is set to proxy requests for unknown hosts to Google's DNS server 8.8.8.8.

 ## Using